akobr/strong-beaver/README.md

 ## Recommendations and guidelines

-With the architecture pattern and framework, we are coming with recommendations, as well.
+With the architecture pattern and the library, we are coming with recommendations, as well.
 These guidelines can be followed or not.
 They can help with better and cleaner application design and code base.

-> We will add more recommendations and specify *code standards* with *naming convention* during the Framework growth.
+> We will add more recommendations and specify *code standards* with *naming convention* during the library growth.

 * Each class should have **one and only one responsibility**.
 * Every public type which can be used or extended outside a namespace needs to **be realised and referenced as an interface** instead of just as a class.